 Think about your day’s schedule before you set up your massage.
 For example, don’t eat right before or exercise immediately after your massage.
 It’s best to keep the meal light and eat at least 2 hours before your massage, to allow the food to get digested beforehand.
 It’s best if you can try to chill out after your session.

 How do I book an appointment?

-For your convenience, you may book your appointment online!
-Book An Appointment
+For your convenience, You may enquire your appointment online here: Book An Appointment

 If you prefer, you are welcome to call me at 07542292056.
 Do leave a message, I will return your call as soon as I am able and will be happy to find a date and time that suits you for your appointment.